Chris Getz

 Christopher Ryan Getz (born August 30, 1983) is an American professional baseball executive and former player.
 A second baseman, Getz played in Major League Baseball for the Chicago White Sox, Kansas City Royals and Toronto Blue Jays from 2008 to 2014.
 Getz currently serves as the vice president and general manager for the White Sox.

 Early life

 Getz was born in the Detroit suburb of Southfield, Michigan, and was raised in Grosse Pointe, Michigan by Art and Betsy Getz.
-He attended Grosse Pointe South High School ('South'), where he was a three-time All-Michigan selection in baseball and holds the South career records for batting average (.465), doubles, stolen bases, walks, and saves.
+He attended Grosse Pointe South High School, where he was a three-time All-Michigan selection in baseball and holds the South career records for batting average (.465), doubles, stolen bases, walks, and saves.
 Getz was a member of South's State Championship baseball team during his junior year.
 He shared the title of "Michigan's Mr. Baseball" in 2002 and also lettered in football and golf.
-Getz was drafted in the sixth round (180th overall) of the 2002 MLB draft by the Chicago White Sox, but opted to play baseball at Wake Forest University where his father had attended college.
+Getz was drafted in the sixth round (180th overall) of the 2002 MLB draft by the Chicago White Sox, but opted to play baseball at Wake Forest University, where his father attended college.